Corporate Training 101: The Basics

 - Globally scalable and accessible

-- Standardizes a common learning experience for all participants
+- Standardizes the training experience for all participants

 - Accommodates unlimited learners